joesingo/paperfinder/README.md

 This takes some of the pain out of dealing with publishers' websites.
-Of course, it is possible to pair this tool with SciHub to get the actual PDF (go to `https://sci-hub.se/<DOI>`, but I could not possibly endorse piracy in this way...
+Of course, it is possible to pair this tool with SciHub to get the actual PDF (go to `https://sci-hub.se/<DOI>`), but I could not possibly endorse piracy in this way...

-E.g:
+Note that `pf` works for a [very small number of publishers](#supported-publishers), and may break if publisher web pages or URLs change.

+## Examples

+Output as plain text:

 ```
 $ pf "https://www.sciencedirect.com/science/article/pii/000437029400041X"